-Use the ideas summarised in this series throughout day-to-day life, when feeding, bathing, changing and playing.
+Use the ideas summarised in this series every day, when feeding, bathing, changing and playing.

-It is important your child’s communication is supported with lots of visual cues.
+Support your child’s spoken communication with lots of visual cues.

-Watch your child’s behavior and respond to his or her ways of communicating.
+Watch your child’s behaviour very closely, and respond to her ways of communicating.

-This may be by smiling, making noises, looking and/or gesture.
-Copy your child and then give him or her the word and the sign for the thing he or she is interested in.
-By watching you can build up an understanding of what your child is interested in.
-Parents do this with their children without thinking about it, but sometimes children with Down’s syndrome need watching a bit more closely because their attempts to communicate can be more subtle or take a little longer.
+She may be smiling, making noises, looking and/or gesturing.
+Copy your child.
+Tell her the word and make the sign for what she is interested in.
+Parents do this naturally, but it helps to watch children with Down’s syndrome very closely, because their attempts to communicate can be more subtle or take longer.

 When your child tries to communicate, respond enthusiastically.

-Smile, and give positive feedback; use your face, vary the tone of your voice and use gesture/signs.
-Being animated will help keep your child’s attention and focus on your facial expressions, words and gestures.
+Smile, use lots of facial expressions, vary the tone of your voice and use gesture/signs.
+Being animated will help your child to pay attention to your facial expressions, words and gestures.

 Use lots of repetition.
-When your child communicates with you, copy back what the child has said or done.
+When your child communicates, copy what he has said or done.

-For example, if your child is interested in a dog and says “d” or “g” (or any other sound), repeat back, “Yes!
+For example, if your child is interested in a dog and says “d” (or any other sound), repeat back, “Yes!
 Dog!”.
 Do the same thing with gestures and signs.
-If your child tries to sign but it’s not quite right, respond by saying the correct word and making the sign.
+If your child tries to speak or sign but it’s not quite right, respond by saying the correct word and making the sign.

-This will help you to see what your child is watching and interested in.
+This helps you to see what your child is watching and interested in.

-It also helps your child to focus on you – to listen to you and pick up on non-verbal cues, like your facial expression and how your lips and tongue move when you make sounds, talk and sing.
+It also helps your child to focus on you – to listen and pick up on cues, like your facial expression and how your lips and tongue move when you make sounds, talk and sing.

-Some children with Down’s syndrome need more time to respond.
+Children with Down’s syndrome often need extra time to respond.

-Use your observational skills while you pause and wait when communicating and interacting with your child.
-It may take children longer to process what they see and hear, and it may take them longer to respond by moving, gesturing, signing, vocalising or speaking.
-Always give your child time.
-Be aware of your own speed of talking too.
+Watch carefully, pause and wait when interacting with your child.
+It may take him longer to process what he sees and hears.
+It may also take him longer to respond by moving, gesturing, signing, vocalising or speaking.
+Always give your child extra time.
+Slow down your own talking too.

-Almost all children enjoy social interaction as a reward.
-Give your child lots of praise and smile to show how pleased you are.
+Most children enjoy social interaction.
+Give your child lots of praise and smiles to show that you are pleased.

-Children may enjoy other rewards too, like a favourite expression, song or activity – depending on their interests and age.
+She may enjoy other rewards too, like a favourite expression, song or activity.
+Praise will encourage your child to communicate.